Things to do in London in 3 days

 Now I recommend walking across Parliament Square towards Westminster Bridge, which dates back to 1862 and from where you will have a fantastic view of the Houses of Parliament and the River Thames.

-You can then take a stroll along the Thames or, even better, end the day with a Thames cruise with dinner and live music.
+You can then take a stroll along the Thames or, better still, finish the day with a Thames cruise with dinner and live music.

 Book a Thames Dinner Cruise